rakoo/rakoshare/README.md

 Related Projects
 ----------------

-https://github.com/nictuku/Taipei-Torrent is an active fork.
+https://github.com/jackpal/Taipei-Torrent is the base of rakoshare